twsswt/resme/README.md

 ##How to create a new Responsibility Model:

+  1. Switch to the `Sirius' Perspective (Window -> Open Perspective -> Other - > Sirius)
-  1. Create a new Modelling Project (File -> New -> Modelling Project or File -> New -> Other and choose Modelling Project).
+  2. Create a new Modelling Project (File -> New -> Modelling Project or File -> New -> Other and choose Modelling Project).
-  2. In that project, go to New-> Other -> Example EMF Model Creation Wizards -> ResponsibilityMetaModel Model/
+  3. In that project, go to New-> Other -> Example EMF Model Creation Wizards -> ResponsibilityMetaModel Model/
-  3. Click Next.
+  4. Click Next.
-  4. Select `Scenario' as the Model Object.
+  5. Select `Scenario' as the Model Object.
 Finish.
 This should create a responsibilitymodel file.
-  5. Right click on the project and select `Viewpoints Selection'.
+  6. Right click on the project and select `Viewpoints Selection'.
-  6. Select `Responsibility Model'
+  7. Select `Responsibility Model'
-  7. Right click on the project and select `Create Representation'
+  8. Right click on the project and select `Create Representation'
-  8. Select 'Responsibility Diagram'
+  9. Select 'Responsibility Diagram'
-  9. Select the appropriate model file and Scenario object.
+  10. Select the appropriate model file and Scenario object.
-  10. Finish
+  11. Finish
-  11. Name the representation file (default is 'Responsibility Model').
+  12. Name the representation file (default is 'Responsibility Model').

 ##Procedure for updating Version Numbers